cnlohr/ch32v003fun/README.md

 ```sh
 pio init -b genericCH32V003F4P6 -O "framework = ch32v003fun"
 ```

+If you want to add your code directly to ch32v003fun project, please expand the available environments in the `platformio.ini` as [per instructions](https://github.com/cnlohr/ch32v003fun/blob/49640fbccf231191aa83c6a2bbe9d385535b2d1e/platformio.ini#L48-L53).

 Please also note that when you open this project inside PlatformIO, you can use the [project environment switcher](https://docs.platformio.org/en/latest/integration/ide/vscode.html#project-tasks) at the bottom of the VSCode taskbar to select a specific example folder.
 Otherwise, "Build" will by default build **all** examples.